petesimard/pgf/README.md

 **Tip**: If you already have `npm run dev` running, tests will use those servers and run faster (no startup/shutdown overhead).

 Tests are located in `tests/` directory and automatically manage server lifecycle.

+### Interactive Testing with Claude Chrome Extension

+For rapid development and visual feedback, use the Claude Chrome extension to simulate the multi-device experience:

+1. Start dev server: `npm run dev`
+2. Ask Claude to navigate to `http://localhost:5173/tv`
+3. Claude can open additional tabs to simulate phone clients
+4. Request Claude to interact with the UI, take screenshots, and verify game flows

+Benefits:
+- Real-time visual feedback during development
+- No need for physical devices or Playwright overhead
+- Interactive debugging with screenshots and console logs
+- Test multi-tab scenarios quickly

 ## Project Structure